-If the authors decide to publish their article open access, they declare consent to place the article under the Creative Commons Attribution [4.0 International License \(CC-BY-4.0\)](#).
-The Creative Commons license specifies the extent to which the work can be re-used by the scientific community and the general public.
+All open access publications are published under a [Creative Commons license](#).
+The Creative Commons licenses specify the extent to which the work can be re-used by the scientific community and the general public.
 Publishing under a Creative Commons license means that the authors retain the copyright, and the publisher receives non-exclusive exploitation rights.
 The permitted reuse of gold open access articles by third parties is determined by the usage license.
+Articles in PDT&C are published under the Creative Commons Attribution [\[4.0 International License \(CC-BY-4.0\)\]](#).
+The Creative Commons license is specified in the [License to Publish](#).